 - Conducting body – National Law University, Delhi

-The candidates applying for the All India Law Entrance Test must make sure that fulfill all the eligibility norms.
+The candidates applying for the All India Law Entrance Test must make sure that they fulfill all the eligibility norms.
 If the candidates fail to meet any of the eligibility norms, then their candidature will be cancelled in the pre-admission process.
 The eligibility criteria for both the undergraduate and postgraduate law programmes are different from each other and will be released along with the admission notification.
 The candidates who wish to appear for the UG or PG law programmes can check the eligibility norms here –

 - The candidates must have passed Class 12th board examination.